-15

-$$N{\rm INPatm} = \frac{N{\rm INPice}}{\frac{v{\rm dry}}{A} + \varepsilon}$$
+$$N{\rm INPatm} = \frac{N{\rm INPice}}{\frac{v{\rm dry}}{A} + \varepsilon}.$$ (3)

-(3)

-Thus, it is possible to calculate the (Arctic) atmospheric INP concentration, when realistic values for the variables A, $v{\rm dry}$ and ε are estimated.
+Thus, it is possible to calculate the (Arctic) atmospheric INP concentration, when realistic values for the variables A, v{dry} , and ε are estimated.
 However, Eq.
 3 implies that if deposition fluxes change over the time span of the ice core (in particular the wet deposition, which is directly related to changes in the precipitation rate), the concentration of the investigated species in the ice will change as well.
-This means that not all potential changes seen in the ice core INP concentration, are necessarily caused by actual changes in the atmospheric concentration.
-Henceforth, we will, however, treat these variables as constants due to the lack of a better knowledge and because climate conditions changed only little over the last centuries.
-In particular, the average snow accumulation of the B17 ice core has been determined by Weißbach et al. (2016) and shows little variation over time $(A=11.4\pm0.1~{\rm cm}$ water equivalent ${\rm a}^{-1}$, N = 630).
+This means that not all potential changes seen in the ice core INP concentration are necessarily caused by actual changes in the atmospheric concentration.
+Henceforth, we will, however, treat these variables as constants due to the lack of better knowledge and because climate conditions changed only little over the last centuries.
+In particular, the average snow accumulation of the B17 ice core has been determined by Weißbach et al. (2016) and shows little variation over time ($A = 11.4 \pm 0.1$ cm w.e. a^{-1} , N = 630).
 Unfortunately, the other deposition parameters are not as well-known.

-In general, $v{\rm dry}$ heavily depends on the particle diameter, shape, density and physical properties of the particle.
-The typical range is between $10^{-2}~{\rm cm~s^{-1}}$ and $10~{\rm cm~s^{-1}}$ (Seinfeld and Pandis, 2006).
-Smaller particles ($d{\rm p} < 0.1~{\rm \mu m}$) and larger particles ($d{\rm p} > 1~{\rm \mu m}$) usually have higher dry deposition velocities than medium sized particles, where Brownian diffusion and gravitational settling are low (Davidson et al., 1996).
-Moreover, the nature of the surface itself (e.g. surface type and smoothness) and the level of atmospheric turbulence at the nearest layer to the ground have a major influence on $v{\rm dry}$ (Seinfeld and Pandis, 2006).
+In general, v{dry} heavily depends on the particle diameter, shape, density, and physical properties of the particle.
+The typical range is between 10^{-2} and $10 \,\mathrm{cm}\,\mathrm{s}^{-1}$ (Seinfeld and Pandis, 2006).
+Smaller particles ($d_p < 0.1 \,\mu\text{m}$) and larger particles $(d_p > 1 \,\mu m)$ usually have higher dry deposition velocities than medium-sized particles, where Brownian diffusion and gravitational settling are low (Davidson et al., 1996).
+Moreover, the nature of the surface itself (e.g., surface type and smoothness) and the level of atmospheric turbulence at the nearest layer to the ground have a major influence on v{drv} (Seinfeld and Pandis, 2006).
 Moreover, over the ice sheet, the dry deposition is strongly influenced by snow ventilation effects induced by surface roughness (Cunningham and Waddington, 1993).
-For the purpose of this manuscript we use a dry deposition velocity of $v{\rm dry} = 0.05~{\rm cm~s^{-1}}$, which we derived from a parametrization by Zhang and He (2014).
+For the purpose of this paper we use a dry deposition velocity of $v{\rm dry} = 0.05 \,{\rm cm \, s^{-1}}$, which we derived from a parametrization by Zhang and He (2014).

-The scavenging efficiency ε (also known as scavenging ratio or washout ratio) is even less well known than the dry deposition velocity.
-The scavenging ratio is a very complex parameter that is controlled by the particle's size, its physical shape and chemical composition, as well as by cloud properties such as droplet size, cloud temperature and cloud type, and by the vertical extent of the cloud (Duce et al., 1991; Shao, 2008).
+The scavenging efficiency ε (also known as scavenging ratio or washout ratio) is even less well-known than the dry deposition velocity.
+The scavenging ratio is a very complex parameter that is controlled by the particle's size, its physical shape and chemical composition, and cloud properties such as droplet size, cloud temperature, and cloud type as well as by the vertical extent of the cloud (Duce et al., 1991; Shao, 2008).
 Hence, accurate predictions of ε are very difficult (Shao, 2008).
-Duce et al. (1991) warns that experimentally determined concentrations at the ground do not necessarily have to reflect the conditions near the cloud, where the particles are mainly scavenged.
+Duce et al. (1991) warn that experimentally determined concentrations at the ground do not necessarily have to reflect the conditions near the cloud, where the particles are mainly scavenged.
 Furthermore, ε can vary greatly for different particle species and should therefore be assessed carefully (Duce et al., 1991).
-For the purpose of this manuscript we use a value for ε of $1.11 \cdot 10^6$ that is derived from long time observations by Cheng and Zhang (2017).
+For the purpose of this paper we use a value for ε of 1.11×10^6 that is derived from long time observations by Cheng and Zhang (2017).